-The drive select lever is used for driving the machine either forward or in reverse.
-Refer to page 6-4 for drive select lever operation.
+The drive select lever is used to shift your machine into the forward, neutral and reverse positions.
+(Refer to page 6-4 for the drive select lever operation.)

 1. Drive select lever

 Recoil starter

 Firmly grasp the handle and pull slightly until engagement can be felt.
 Then pull forcefully, being careful not to pull the rope all the way out.